-January, 2015 was Martha Rea Baker’s tenth year to attend the annual “Artists WithOut Limits” painting retreat in the Texas Hill Country.
+January, 2018 was Martha Rea Baker’s twelveth year to attend the annual “Artists WithOut Limits” painting retreat in the Texas Hill Country.
 She looks forward to beginning each new year with intensive studio time and creativity.
-On this year’s trip, Martha worked on panels using heavy body and fluid acrylic paint to create landscape based abstracts.
-In addition to creating two 24″ square paintings for the Hill Country Arts Foundation’s AWOL Exhibition, Martha painted four larger panels for her galleries in Santa Fe, NM and Jackson, MS.
+On this year’s trip, Martha worked on canvas using heavy body and fluid acrylic paint to create landscape based abstracts.
+In addition to creating two 24″ square paintings for the Hill Country Arts Foundation’s AWOL Exhibition, Martha painted five larger canvases for her galleries in Santa Fe, NM and Jackson, MS.

-Three of the paintings are posted below and were inspired by Martha’s travels to Malaga, Spain and the Costa del Sol in October of 2015.
+Three of the paintings are posted below and were inspired by Martha’s travels to the south of France in July of 2017.

 MARTHA REA BAKER GALLERY